 IMPERFECT, a two-act, 30-character play about institutionalization, inspired by the old government-run schools for the developmentally disabled.
-Commissioned by Douglas College for the Laura C. Muir Theatre, March, 2009 Produced by the University of Windsor Theatre Department, March, 2010. http://www.playwrightsguild.ca
+Commissioned by Douglas College for the Laura C. Muir Theatre, March, 2009 Produced by the University of Windsor Theatre Department, March, 2010, and Dalhousie University in 2011. http://www.playwrightsguild.ca

 CASTING THE ANGEL, a two-act, five-character play developed with assistance from the Playwright's Theatre Centre, Vancouver and presented as part of the PTC's "In-Process" series of new plays, Winter, 2006.
 Presented as a staged reading to benefit PAL Vancouver (the Performing Arts Lodge), in July, 2008.

 STEVE AND DAVE HIT VEGAS This one-act satire about non-profits asks the question, do you have to be good to do good?
 In development.